 Courses at AST

-Hebrew Bible (Fall 2018): One of two requirements in the Biblical Foundations series, this course surveys the Hebrew Bible/Old Testament and explores its historic role as Jewish and Christian Scripture.
+Hebrew Bible (Winter 2020): One of two requirements in the Biblical Foundations series, this course surveys the Hebrew Bible/Old Testament and explores its historic role as Jewish and Christian Scripture.

-Beginning Biblical Hebrew I (Fall 2018): An introduction to the basic principles of biblical Hebrew with emphasis on morphology, phonology, and syntax, this course opens the door to classical Hebrew.
+Beginning Biblical Hebrew I (Summer 2020): An introduction to the basic principles of biblical Hebrew with emphasis on morphology, phonology, and syntax, this course opens the door to classical Hebrew.

 Beginning Biblical Hebrew II (Winter 2019): A more detailed study of Hebrew grammar and syntax through the reading of selected biblical texts, this course is designed as a continuation of HB 2201.